Call Email Facebook Instagram Linkedin

 Course Objectives

-• Understand the architecture and components of embedded Linux systems.
+Understand the design of embedded Linux systems.
+Create and configure an individual Linux kernel.

 Benefits of the Embedded Linux Certification Course

-Why Choose CounselTrain for the Embedded Linux Training in UAE?
+Why Choose CounselTrain Technologies for Embedded Linux Training in the UAE?

 Enrollment Information